webpack/webpack.js.org/src/content/guides/progressive-web-application.md

 Hit CTRL-C to stop the server
 ```

-If you open your browser to http://localhost:8080 you should see your webpack application being served up from the `dist` directory.
+If you open your browser to `http://localhost:8080` (i.e. `http://127.0.0.1`) you should see your webpack application being served up from the `dist` directory.
 If you stop the server and refresh, the webpack application is no longer available.

 This is what we aim to change.
 Once we reach the end of this module we should be able to stop the server, hit refresh and still see our application.